mr4tt/zotbot/README.md

 - [Netflix Prize](https://en.wikipedia.org/w/index.php?title=Netflix_Prize&oldid=1167025855) - The Netflix Prize was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films, i.e. without the users being identified except by numbers assigned for the contest.
 The competition was held by Netflix, a video streaming servic...

 # misc
+- [archive.today: On the trail of the mysterious guerrilla archivist of the Internet](https://gyrovague.com/2023/08/05/archive-today-on-the-trail-of-the-mysterious-guerrilla-archivist-of-the-internet/) - Do you like reading articles in publications like Bloomberg, the Wall Street Journal or the Economist, but can’t afford to pay what can be hundreds of dollars a year in subscriptions?
+If so, …

 - [Listen to live air traffic control radio mixed with lofi hip hop](http://www.lofiatc.com/) - Live radio from SFO, LAX, and other airports...

 - [Listen To The Clouds - Live as the world flies](https://listentothe.cloud/) - Background noise while you work or relax.
 Listen to live streamed air traffic radio chatter.